 What is ease?

-Is the amount of extra fabric that is built into a sewing pattern to allow the garment to fit in a relaxed position.
-A woven pattern would have positive ease, where a knit pattern could have either a negative or positive amount.
+Ease is the amount of extra fabric that is built into a sewing pattern to allow the garment to fit in a relaxed position.
+A woven pattern would have a positive amount, where a knit pattern could have either a negative or positive amount.
 Let’s take a closer look.

 With woven fabrics, the garment needs to be at least somewhat larger than the body; otherwise we would not be able to move in our clothing, right!?
 This difference is referred to as wearing ease.